Back

 The eastern wing of the General Headquarters (from the Moika River) was transferred to the Hermitage in the early 2000s and in 2013, after a long reconstruction, a museum was opened here.
 This part of the building is called the "Rossi Wing", in honor of the architect Carl Rossi, who built the General Headquarters.
 The entrance to the museum is under an arch.

 The Hermitage General Headquarters Museum is as large as the Hermitage in the Winter Palace building.
-It is very difficult to get around it in one day.
-It will take several hours.
+It is better to plan several hours for its visit..
 Given the scale of the building, it has several courtyards, which are called atriums.
 Art objects have been installed in them, and a concert hall has been created in the largest atrium, where chamber concerts are held.

 The General Headquarters Building has four floors.
 There are technical rooms on the lower floor, and art collections are located on three floors.
 The fourth floor is of the greatest interest, where 50 rooms feature paintings by Impressionists, post-Impressionists, as well as artists of the 20th century.
 Here you can see a large number of paintings by Edouard Manet, Claude Monet, Auguste Renoir, Vincent Van Gogh, Paul Gauguin, Camille Pissaro, Pablo Picasso, Paul Cezanne, Edgar Degas, Vasily Kandinsky and many other world-famous artists.